joelray/BasicTween/README.md

 ### TODO ###

 * The source files still need a little tending to as their not the prettiest to look at.
-* BasicTween to reference all non-static methods from TweenObject rather than mixing method types in BasicTween.